navinesh/movie-trailer-website/README.md

 #Movie trailer website

-Movie trailer website application displays a webpage with list of movies, including movie poster image, name of movie director, starring actors, and a movie trailer URL.
+Movie trailer website application displays a webpage with the list of movies, including movie poster image, name of movie director, starring actors, and a movie trailer URL.
 Clicking on the movie link will play YouTube trailer.

 ##Required Libraries and Dependencies
 Python 2.7